bio4j/bio4j/scala-model/src/main/scala/bio4j/propertylessVertices/readme.md

 1. use the edge label as the key for the property
 2. move the value to the target node (literal in this case)

 It is key (hahaha) to keep in mind that all this is about describing the types, not how or where they are stored.
-So, no problem with taking a node to be a (essentially named) literal.
+So, no problem with taking a vertex to be a (essentially named) literal.

+> should "normal" vertices and literals be treated differently?

+## vertex operations

+The most basic thing that we want is to get edges (of a fixed label) with source `v`.
+For that, we have

+- the vertex type
+- the edge type (including the label)

+We should return the type derived from the relationship target type (and its arity).